ionic-team/ionic-docs/src/pages/native.md

 ---
 title: Ionic Native
 ---
-Ionic Native is a library of Cordova plugins and integrations that make it easy to add native functionality to any Ionic app, Cordova project, or WebView.
-Ionic Native is available in two editions: Community and Enterprise.
+<p class='intro'>Ionic Native is a library of Cordova plugins and integrations that make it easy to add native functionality to any Ionic app, Cordova project, or WebView.
+Ionic Native is available in two editions: Community and Enterprise.</p>

 <docs-cards class="static-width">
   <docs-card header="Community Edition" href="/docs/native/overview" img="/docs/assets/img/native/community-edition.png">